OpenBB-finance/OpenBB/website/content/terminal/usage/guides/customizing-the-terminal.md

 ---
 sidebar_position: 5
 title: Customization
-description: To adjust the lay-out and settings of the OpenBB Terminal you can access the settings menu.
-This menu allows you to tweak how the terminal behaves.
-Next to that, to enable or disable certain functionalities of the terminal you can use the featflags menu.
+description: Learn how to customize the look of your OpenBB Terminal.
+You can adjust the lay-out, settings, terminal behavior, and enable or disable certain functionalities.
-keywords: [settings, featflags, feature flags, lay-out, advanced, customizing, openbb terminal]
+keywords: [settings, featflags, feature flags, lay-out, advanced, customizing, openbb terminal, layout, settings, colors, functionality, features]
 ---

 Since the code is open source you are able to adjust anything you like.
 However, to make it easy for you we have created a settings and featflags menu that include the most requested features that users like to have control over.